GraySmith00/gs-jm-weatherly/README.md

 #### By Gray Smith and Jesse McFadden

-Weatherly is a dynamic, front-end react application that uses real-time weather data to present the current, 7 hour, and 10 day weather forecasts.
-It was built using ReactJS.
+Weatherly is a dynamic real-time weather app built in React.
+Data for this app is pulled from the WeatherUnderground API and the background photo matches the weather.
+Search autocomplete is implemented with a custom Binary Search Trie and user preferences are saved to local storage.
+The design for this app was made in Figma.

 <img src="https://i.imgur.com/0IJDydV.png" width='600px'>